 Your Action Plan for Fire

-In the case of a nearby wildfire, it is important to have a mitigation plan ready for your house, your family and your valuable possessions.
+In the case of a nearby wildfire, it is important to have a adaptation and mitigation plan ready for your house, your family and your valuable possessions.
 Here are some tips:

 Make sure you’re properly insured.

 Create and practice an emergency preparedness plan.
 What will you do if you have to evacuate?
 What are your escape routes and meeting points?
 What are news and government information sources for wildfire updates?
 Who can your family contact during an evacuation to coordinate and make sure everyone is safe?

 Identify an outdoor water source and be prepared with a hose that can reach any area of your property.
 Also have a fire extinguisher, shovel, rake, and bucket available for fire emergencies.